 Explore Coding for 18 Year Olds

 Let's take a look at some programs that can help high school seniors develop a passion for computer science and lifelong learning.
 This award-winning coding curriculum is designed by experts from Google, Stanford and MIT, equips students with the skills to create websites and mobile apps, develop games, explore data science concepts, and understand how the technologies they use every day works.
-Some classes also prepare your student for AP Computer Science exams and give them the opportunity to earn college credit!
+Some classes also prepare your student for AP Computer Science exams which gives them the opportunity to earn college credit!

 Top Free Coding Programs for 18 Year Olds